-8.3 Architecture: yesterday, today, and tomorrow
+Architecture: yesterday, today, and tomorrow

-Today, Europe The world is at a time of shifting social and cultural values, of economic restructuring and of vast environmental challenge.
-Now, as always, Architecture continues to possess real power: that of joining or separating people, of inviting encounter or of excluding confrontation, of fostering global thought while encouraging local action, and of creating and nurturing a sense of place and of regional and cultural identity.
+Today, Europe is at a time of shifting social and cultural values, of economic restructuring and of vast environmental challenge.
+Now, as always, Architecture continues to possess real power: that of joining or separating people, of inviting encounter or of excluding confrontation, of fostering global thought while encouraging local action, and of creating and nurturing a sense of place and of regional identity.

 It lies within our power to take a decision to set about creating a contemporary built environment equal to the best of our past.
-Such an environment will not be achieved without cost, but the greatest cost will be one of change of attitude: many of the proposals in these pages can be implemented at negligible financial expense by creative and innovative thinking.
+Such an environment will not be achieved without cost, but the greatest cost will be one of change of attitude: many of the proposals in these pages can be implemented at negligible financial expense.
+Such an environment will not be achieved overnight, but steps to implement many of the proposals in these pages can be inplement many of the proposals in these pages can be initiated immediately.